Timinator2000/Algorithm_X/13 - customizing your solver/01 - algorithm x.md

 Looking at the algorithm above, Step 2 and Step 3 both involve making a choice.
 In Step 2, a column is chosen from all yet-to-be-covered columns in the matrix.
 Once a column is chosen, Step 3 loops through all rows that cover that column and those rows are chosen in some order.
 In certain situations, __especially when the matrix is large__, these choices can make a meaningful difference.

+# ALWAYS TRY THIS FIRST

 You do have some influence over how rows and columns are chosen simply by how you set up the matrix.
-In the absence of detailed instruction, `AlgorithmXSolver` will choose colummns from left to right and rows from top to bottom. `AlgorithmXSolver` has one level of default sorting instructions when choosing a column in Step 2 and no instructions for choosing a row in Step 3.
-However, it is easy to customize the process of choosing a column, choosing a row or both.
+In the absence of detailed instruction, `AlgorithmXSolver` will choose colummns from left to right and rows from top to bottom.
+In the `AlgorithmXSolver` constructor, the matrix is contructed left-to-right and top-to-bottom to mirror the order in which you built the requirements list and the actions dictionary.

+`AlgorithmXSolver` does not have any detailed instructions for ordering rows, so top-to-bottom is the default.
+Columns are a bit different.
+By default `AlgorithmXSolver` will always choose the column that is covered by the fewest number of rows.
+This is referred to as Minimum Remaining Value or MRV.
+But, what about ties?
+What if several columns have the same MRV?
+In what order are those columns tried? `AlgorithmXSolver` breaks ties from left to right.

+Being careful about how you build your requirements list and your actions dictionary __is always the easiest way to influence the ordering of choices__ in Steps 2 and 3.
+It is also the most efficient way to handle sorting of choices as the matrix is built in the order you desire and sorting need only be considered one time.

+# Dynamic Sorting

+In rare cases, you might wish to customize the sorting or rows and columns on some criteria that can change as the

 Before I cover how to customize each of these selection processes, we must first have a short discussion about [Dancing Links (DLX)]( https://en.wikipedia.org/wiki/Dancing_Links) and the DLX implementation used in `AlgorithmXSolver`.